edgeimpulse/yolov5/README.md

     ```
     $ edge-impulse-blocks init
-    # Answer the questions, select "Object Detection" for 'What type of data does this model operate on?' and "YOLOv5" for 'What's the last layer...'
+    # Answer the questions,
+    # select "Object Detection" for 'What type of data does this model operate on?'
+    # and "YOLOv5 (v5 - older model)" for 'What's the last layer...'
     ```

 8. Fetch new data via: